GQCG/GQCP/README.md

 In general, please set and pass the following options to the `cmake ..` command:

-* `-DCMAKE_INCLUDE_PATH=include_path`, with `include_path` the path to those includes that are not in default locations such as `/usr/local`.
+* `-DCMAKE_PREFIX_PATH=prefix_path`, with `prefix_path` the path to those libraries and includes that are not in default locations, but are grouped together.
-   For instance, the include path to the header files of libInt2, libCint, Eigen and the Intel MKL should be added to this variable.
+   For instance, setting the prefix_path to `/usr/local` ensures that the folders `cmake`, `lib`, `lib64` and `include` can be found.

-* `-DCMAKE_LIBRARY_PATH=library_path`, with `library_path` the path to those libraries that are not in default locations such as `/usr/local`.
+   You should set the prefix to libInt2, libCint, Eigen and Intel MKL.
-   For instance, the libInt2, libCint and Intel MKL libraries should be on this search path.
+   If you have chosen to use conda for some dependencies, `prefix_path` should be set to e.g. `/anaconda3/envs/.../`

 * `-DCMAKE_INSTALL_PREFIX=prefix`, with `prefix` (defaulted to `/usr/local`) the installation prefix you want the library to be installed it.
 This option controls where the library is installed:
     * the header files will be installed in `prefix/include`